MatrixAI/Polykey-Docs/Git.md

 #### `public async handleInfoRequest(repoName: string): Promise<Buffer>`
 * `repoName`: Name of the vault repository

-A handler to create a buffer of information about the vault repository
+A handler to create a utf8 encoded buffer of information about the vault repository.
+This is passed back between nodes using the `GitRequest` class and is used by `isomorphic-git` when pulling/cloning vaults

 ---

 #### `public async handlePackRequest(repoName: string, body: Buffer): Promise<Buffer>`
+* `repoName`: Name of the vault repository

 ---